 “I’ve always had a high sex drive, and when Leonard stopped touching me and started to rebuff my sexual advances, I was devastated… I felt rejected and undesirable for many years and tried to shut down this part of me until I met someone at work who really desired me and made me feel alive sexually.” ~June, describing why she had an affair after twenty-two years of marriage.

 Anyone in a long-term marriage or relationship will tell you that sexual desire and passion are difficult to keep alive.
 It’s natural for the intensity of a couple’s sexual desire to wax and wane (and sometimes even plummet) depending on the circumstances and stresses of life.
 The danger, of course, is to totally ignore this important part of your relationship and then assume that your partner has no problem placing his/her sexual needs on hold for extended periods of time because you are feeling asexual.

 It’s a very heady experience when someone makes us feel sexually desirable, and it’s a dangerous experience when this occurs while our partner is continuously making us feel undesirable and unwanted.
-(For more information about how to keep passion and intimacy alive, check out Don’t Let Marriage Ruin Your Sex Life).
+(For more information about how to keep passion and intimacy alive, check out How to Spice Up Your Relationship).

 How do you and your spouse/partner attend to and nurture your sexual relationship and make each other feel desirable?

 No couple is immune to the dangerous allure of an affair.
 Many loving, dedicated, and committed couples have found themselves on the slippery slope of an affair, confused about why their once fulfilling and loving relationship unraveled and why they ended up betraying themselves and their partners.